10507 Holmes Road

 Parents, Guest and Troop 10 Alumni:

-Parents and Troop 10 Alumni are invited to attend the OA Tapout for no cost.
+Parents and Troop 10 Alumni are invited to attend the OA Tapout.
 If you want to eat dinner with the troop please sign-up for dinner and the Tapout Ceremony.
+The fee for dinner will go on your sons troop account.

 We are honored to have Troop 16 from the Pioneer Trails District joining us this year for a combined OA Tapout.
 It will be a special night.